If you run a Shopify, WooCommerce, Squarespace, or similar website, you might wonder, “Do I need Google Analytics?”

 In Google Analytics 4, a new enhanced measurement feature called form interactions allows you to track form submissions automatically.

-When introduced in 2022, many users saw the form start and form completion data needing more accuracy.
+When introduced in 2022, many users saw the form start and form completion data needed more accuracy.
 However, as Google Analytics 4 has evolved, you may notice the data reflecting correctly again.

 Alternatively, you can also measure form submissions by tracking a form destination.
 To do that, create a thank you page for your form and set this in the form tool to redirect the person.
 Then, use the Google Analytics 4 events tool to create a destination event for that thank you page.

-Or consider creating an event using Google Tag Manager to tag up the form submit button or confirmation message shown by the form submission.
+Alternatively, consider creating an event with Google Tag Manager to track the form submit button or the confirmation message displayed after form submission.

 We would use the Events reporting in Google Analytics 4 to track form submissions.